 Available food sources in a stream vary depending upon the distance from the headwaters.
 The River Continuum Concept addresses how this different availability of food sources will affect the types of organisms found at different points along a stream.
 In headwater streams, the input of organic matter is primarily from terrestrial sources, these streams tend to be small and shaded, so very little sunlight can reach the stream to stimulate primary productivity (plant and algae growth).
 Leaves falling from streamside vegetation will provide the majority of the food base to these types of stream.
-Therefore, we predict to see many "shredders" and "coarse particulate organic matter collectors", organisms that feed off of leaves or other types of terrestrial inputs.
-Some "scrapers" (organisms that graze on algae attached to rocks) will be present as well as some predators.
+Therefore, we predict to see many "shredders", organisms that feed off of leaves or other types of terrestrial inputs.
+Some scrapers, collectors, filterers, and predators will also be present.

 Further down the stream in "mid-reach" sections, the streams are larger and solar radiation can reach the water.
 The food base becomes a mix of terrestrial and in-stream primary productivity.
 Aquatic plants and algae form a significant part of the food web.
-The types of functional feeding groups that should be found in these types of streams are primarily grazers that feed on the algae and plants, and a wider range of collectors than are seen in the headwaters.
-More medium and fine particulate matter is present in the mid-reach streams.
+More medium and fine particulate matter is present in the mid-reach streams than in the headwaters.
 Shredders are found in much lower abundance, and a small number of predators will be present.